LeafandRobot/hpstr-jekyll-theme/_posts/2016-06-22-happy-anniversary.md

 We're starting out with Jekyll, because there wasn't a good enough reason not to.

 Using the hpstr theme because, who wouldn't with a name like that.

+(Okay, so I'm also a traditionalist.
+Poster is from the party where we met.)